 Each content type has specific capabilities:

 Projects have only two capabilities and two templates.
-Prior to Tableau 2020.1, Project Leader was treated as a permission capability rather than a setting.
-For more information about project leaders and how to assign them in Tableau 2020.1 and later, see Project administration.
+For more information about project leaders and how to assign them, see Project administration.

 View lets a user see the project.
 If a user hasn’t been granted the view capability, the project won’t be visible to them.
 Granting the view capability for a project does not mean a user can see any content in the project, just the existence of the project itself.